Summary of MFA Degree Requirements

 Lectures, Classes and Readings

 Faculty and visiting writers offer numerous lectures, presentations, classes, and readings at the residency.
 Students are expected to attend all formal offerings in their genre including at least one outside their chosen area of study.
 Each residency will offer at least one presentation from a publishing professional.

 Lectures, panels, and classes serve as introductions to an element of craft or a body of work, or both.
 As a result, students may discover issues relevant to their work to pursue in greater depth during their guided study.
 Students are encouraged to attend as many presentations as time and energy allow, and to do any preparatory reading for them.
 Presentations are intended for all students, and faculty members welcome participation by both poets and prose writers.
 Students should also plan to attend the readings by faculty members, visiting writers, and degree candidates.
-In addition, we encourage students to attend and participate in one of the several student readings
+In addition, we encourage students to attend and participate in one of the several student readings.

 During the residency, the director and a committee of faculty members meet to review student materials and to make recommendations about advisor assignments.
 These recommendations are forwarded to all faculty members for the final student-advisor pairings.
 Students may state a preference for an advisor, but there is no guarantee that the preference will be met.
 It is one of the goals of the MFA program that every student works with a writer who is enthusiastic and who feels able to contribute to the development of the student’s writing.
 Students work with different advisors throughout the four or five semesters of study, though a previous advisor may be assigned for the final semester.

 Toward the end of the residency, the student and advisor meet in conference, normally during two strategy sessions, to refine the initial study proposal.
 These conferences lead to a formal, written study plan that addresses both the student’s and the advisor’s expectations for the semester work.

 The study plan may include the following: